JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 Note that the opposite reversed translation is not implemented yet:
 Swift/Objective-C error-throwing methods aren't imported to Kotlin as exception-throwing.

+### Suspending functions

+> Support for calling `suspend` functions from Swift code as `async` is [Experimental](components-stability.md).
+> It may be dropped or changed at any time.
+> Use it only for evaluation purposes.
+We would appreciate your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issue/KT-47610).
+>
+{type="warning"}

+Kotlin's [suspending functions](coroutines-basics.md) (`suspend`) are presented in the generated Objective-C headers as functions with callbacks, or [completion handlers](https://developer.apple.com/documentation/swift/calling_objective-c_apis_asynchronously) in Swift/Objective-C terminology.

+Starting from Swift 5.5, Kotlin's `suspend` functions are also available for calling from Swift as `async` functions without using the completion handlers.
+Learn more about the [`async`/`await` mechanism in Swift](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html).
+Currently, this functionality is highly experimental and has certain limitations.
+See [this YouTrack issue](https://youtrack.jetbrains.com/issue/KT-47610) for details.

 ### Extensions and category members